eouzoe/reel/README.md

 resources can rebuild its state-and-effect layer on this one kernel instead of reasoning about transactionality resource by resource.

-This is the basis on which mirage is intended to be re-founded: reel as the core of the rebuild, not an accessory to it.

 ## What is built